2. Cell movements

 On the other hand, changes in cellular physiology may affect cell adhesion.
 A flow of information is then produced in the opposite direction, that is, certain cytosolic molecules can affect the intracellular domain of the adhesion proteins, which in turn change the affinity for their extracellular ligands (Figure 2).
 In this way, adhesion molecules behave as classic receptors or, according to many authors, can even be considered as true receptors since they establish a bidirectional way of communication between extracellular and intracellular environments.
-For example, modulation of many internal cell signaling processes have been assigned to integrins, so wide repertoire of processes that they can be compared to some classical receptors of the plasma membrane.
+For example, the modulation of many internal cell signaling processes have been assigned to integrins, a repertoire of processes so broad that they can be compared to some classical receptors of the plasma membrane.
 Regardless of the direction, the information is transmitted between domains by conformational changes in the three-dimensional structure of the transmembrane adhesion protein.

 Cells can also modulate their adhesion status by changing the number and type of adhesion molecules that are present in the plasma membrane.
 These two variables, number and type, are controlled by cells according to their physiological needs.